jstreifel-33/data-structures-and-algorithms/python/linked_list/README.md

 * `LinkedList.insert` - O(1), all operations are assignment.
 * `LinkedList.includes` - O(N), complexity grows linearly with size of associated linked list, due to use of iterative traversal.
 * `LinkedList.to_string` - O(N), complexity grows linearly with size of associated linked list, due to use of iterative traversal.
+* `LinkedList.append` - O(N), complexity grows linearly with the size fo associated linked list, due to use of iterative traversal.
+* `LinkedList.insert_before` - O(N), complexity grows linearly with the size fo associated linked list, due to use of iterative traversal.
+* `LinkedList.insert_after` - O(N), complexity grows linearly with the size fo associated linked list, due to use of iterative traversal.

 ## API